 Once the new batteries are in, press and hold the test button on the alarm.
 It can take a few seconds to begin, but a loud, ear-piercing siren should sound.

-As soon as the Notion wireless sensors detect your smoke detector going off, you’ll get a notification sent to your smartphone so you can take action.
+As soon as the Notion wireless sensors hear your smoke alarm sounding, you’ll get a notification sent to your smartphone so you can take action.

 Spring Maintenance Tip #3: Get Your AC Serviced

 As the winter cold makes way for warmer, sunnier days, it’s a great time to make sure your AC is in working order.

 While we’re all for DIY inspections and repairs, it’s best to hire a qualified heating and cooling contractor – especially if your AC gets a lot of use in the spring and summer months.

 During the inspection, the contractor should clean and service both the inside and the outside of the AC system.

 By servicing your AC unit on an annual basis (and cleaning your filters at least once a month while it’s being used), you can lower its energy consumption by 5% to 15% and help it last longer.

 In fact, according to AQuality HVAC, it isn’t unusual for air conditioners to last 20 to 25 years when they’ve been properly maintained.

 Spring Maintenance Tip #4: Inspect Your Sump Pump